-We commission an independent security audit every year (changing auditors every year to ensure a fresh look) to provide an objective and comprehensive evaluation of our security controls and enterprise readiness.
+We commission an independent security audit every year (changing auditors regularly to ensure a fresh look) to provide an objective and comprehensive evaluation of our security controls and enterprise readiness.
 The audit focuses on a detailed set of criteria that fully address the most stringent security requirements for data protection, identity verification, service security, business practices, and legal protection.

 Additionally, Agiloft is SOC 2 Type 2 certified by the AICPA (Association of International Certified Professional Accountants).
-SOC 2 is today’s standard for certifying a service provider implements and maintains stringent policies that ensure privacy and security of customer data stored in the cloud.
+SOC 2 is today’s standard for certifying that a service provider implements and maintains stringent policies that ensure privacy and security of customer data stored in the cloud.
 With the SOC 2 certification, Agiloft’s customers can be confident that their data is secure.

 We welcome additional security audits that current or potential customers may wish to perform and will provide any assistance required to conduct a rigorous evaluation.

-With our Hosted Service, you have the choice between two different options— a hybrid vXchnge/AWS hosting solution or an AWS-only hosting solution.
-Both vXchnge and AWS offer full regulatory compliance with key standards such as SSAE 18, SOC 2 Type 2, HIPAA, and GDPR.
+With our Hosted Service, you have the choice between two different options— a hybrid Cologix/AWS hosting solution or an AWS-only hosting solution.
+Both Cologix and AWS offer full regulatory compliance with key standards such as SSAE 18, SOC 2 Type 2, HIPAA, and GDPR.
 For more complete security and compliance details, refer to the information listed on each provider’s website.
 For further information about Agiloft’s Hosted Service, see our Agiloft Hosted Service datasheet.

 The hosting infrastructure is firewall protected and the individual servers are hardened by the application of security best practices.

 The build process includes scanning for malware using both Symantec Endpoint Protection and NOD32.
-In addition, the build process includes virus scanning by Clam.
+In addition, the build process includes virus scanning by ClamAV.